 Gain a better understanding of the destination and your impact

 The most important reason that slow tourism is the most sustainable way to travel, though, is that it allows families to gain a better understanding of the destinations they visit and the impact their presence can have on destinations.
 Our travels these past two years have allowed us to see how we, as travelers, truly do impact the lives of the places we visit, whether it’s good or bad.

 In San Miguel de Allende, Mexico, I saw how the influx of expats has caused housing prices in the city to be prohibitively more expensive for local families.
 And while snorkeling in Amed, Indonesia, swimming through plastic trash made me realize how we need to minimize our reliance on plastic.
-That’s why I now travel with reusable metal straws and a Grayl water filter and purifier.
+That’s why I now travel with reusable metal straws and a Grayl bottle.

 But I’ve also seen good things come out of tourism.
 In Puerto Escondido, Mexico, we saw a travel company using tourism as a way to promote sea turtle conservation.
 And in Ubud, Indonesia, being able to experience traditional Balinese life was truly eye-opening for my kids and me.

 To reduce your reliance on single-use plastic, buy these products for your next trip:

 How to practice slow tourism when your vacation days are limited

 I know that slow tourism may be difficult for the average family to do.
 When it’s safe to travel again, I doubt that the number of vacation days available to families will increase.
 The reality is, if we really want to commit to slow travel, we need to find ways to make it work, within the limits of our vacation days.

 Fortunately, it’s not as hard as you would think.
 Like much of what this global health outbreak is teaching us these days, all it takes is just a change in your mindset.
 We need to start seeing travel as a means for transformation and learning, rather than just entertainment.
 Stop simply checking places off your bucket list, and start truly understanding a culture.